vercel/next.js/docs/advanced-features/rust-compiler.md

 ## Why SWC?

-[SWC](http://swc.rs/), created in 2017, is an extensible Rust-based platform for the next generation of fast developer tools.
-It's used by tools like Next.js, Parcel, and Deno, as well as companies like Vercel, ByteDance, Tencent, Shopify, and more.
+[SWC](http://swc.rs/) is an extensible Rust-based platform for the next generation of fast developer tools.

 SWC can be used for compilation, minification, bundling, and more – and is designed to be extended.
 It's something you can call to perform code transformations (either built-in or custom).
 Running those transformations happens through higher-level tools like Next.js.